AlexandreCarlton/eclim-docker/README.md

 Finally, we need a way for our vim instance to communicate with the server (which relies on an executable provided only by `eclim`).
-As such, when building the docker image we modify the function used to get the `eclim` command by allowing the user to set the `g:EclimCommand` variable:
+The docker image build process modifies the vim function used to get the `eclim` command by allowing the user to set the `g:EclimCommand` variable:

 ```vim